Grislow/KnowledgeBase/resources/glossary.md

 ## Data Buffer
 A region of physical memory that temporarily stores data that is being moved from one place to another.

+## Data Stream
+A sequence of data made available over time.
+The sequence combines into a whole.

 ## Data Structures
 Data structures are ways of grouping data which define how this data is related and how you you can work with it.